Ablakwa to Visit Latvia Over Alleged Murder of Ghanaian Student Nana Agyei Oduro Ahyia

-- The Minister for Foreign Affairs, Samuel Okudzeto Ablakwa, said he will travel to Latvia as part of the government's probe into the death of Nana Agyei Ahyia
+- The Minister for Foreign Affairs, Samuel Okudzeto Ablakwa, will travel to Latvia as part of a probe into the death of Nana Agyei Ahyia

-- Ghana's Embassy in Germany sent a fact-finding mission to Latvia for preliminary findings into the death
+- Ghana's Embassy in Germany sent a fact-finding mission to the European country for preliminary findings into Ahyia's death

-- Ahyia's family has already called on the government to ensure a thorough investigation and justice for their son
+- Ahyia's family has already called on the government to ensure a thorough investigation and to seek out justice for their son

 Don't miss out!
 Get your daily dose of sports news straight to your phone.
 Join YEN's Sports News channel on WhatsApp now!